 Comparing Transfer Times, Fees, and Rates

-Let’s look at a sample transfer of $10,000 using the three online money transfer companies above.
-I’ve broken down the table into the most important aspects: transfer time, transfer fees, and exchange rates.
+Let’s look at a sample transfer of US$10,000 using the three online money transfer companies above.
+The table below covers the most important aspects: transfer time, transfer fees, and exchange rates.
+Note that exchange rates fluctuate daily; these figures are illustrative.
+Always get a live quote before transferring.
+For a real-time comparison, use Currency Shop or Finder.